-As a teacher I have worked for The San Francisco Shakespeare Festival teaching Shakespeare Studies through their "Shakespeare Camp" program as well as "Midnight Shakespeare" a program bringing Shakespeare Studies to underserved communities.
+As a Teacher I have worked for The San Francisco Shakespeare Festival teaching Shakespeare Studies through their "Shakespeare Camp" program as well as "Midnight Shakespeare" a program bringing Shakespeare Studies to underserved communities.
 At SF Shakes I taught Voice and Movement, Stage Combat, Acting, Shakespeare Studies, Text, and Design.
 Recently I Assistant Directed UMO's contribution to the Seattle Beckett Festival, Fail Better.
 Fail Better received rave reviews and was brought back for an encore run at ACT in downtown Seattle; we followed that up with a deconstruction of Hamlet.
 I have locally performed at Ospace, in 14/48 (so much fun!); and A Christmas Carol.